Have you heard of Angie Alt? I’m sure you have. If not, come and meet her now!

 Angie is the super-talented woman behind the blog and Facebook page Autoimmune-Paleo, health coach, and author of the newly released cookbook and autoimmune protocol (AIP) manifesto The Alternative Autoimmune Cookbook.
 Angie has had to walk her talk, managing three autoimmune diseases and learning how to get on with living, and enjoying, life.

 I also have one copy of the e-book to give away!
 The draw will be held on 18th Dec (a great early Christmas present for someone).
-All you need to do is follow The Nutritionista on Instagram or Facebook and say in a couple of sentences why you’d love to own this book.
+All you need to do is follow me on Instagram or Facebook and say in a couple of sentences why you’d love to own this book.
 Simple!
+(Please note this competition is now finished).

 So, now it’s time to meet the woman behind the book – Angie Alt!